lugnitdgp/GSOC-HEAT-MOVIE-WEB/README.md

 - create .env file and fill it up with required values from .env.example

-- Replace <Enter your api key here> in the .env with the api key generated from [tmdb site](https://www.themoviedb.org/settings/apis).
+- Replace 'Enter your api key here' in the .env with the api key generated from [tmdb site](https://www.themoviedb.org/settings/apis).

 - Run the development Server